agharley/sustsci/blog/_posts/2026-01-01-inequality-inequity.md

 ### The Public Health Tradition: Whitehead and the WHO

 A second source of confusion comes from public health.
 In 1992, Margaret Whitehead published an influential paper, originally a background document for the World Health Organization, that defined health inequities as health inequalities that are "avoidable, unnecessary, and unfair" (Whitehead, 1992).
-This definition became canonical—cited over five thousand times and still the default starting point for health equity scholarship worldwide.
+This definition became canonical—cited over five thousand times and still the default starting point for health equity scholarship.

 The Whitehead framing treats inequity as a subset of inequality: all health inequities are health inequalities, but only those that meet certain criteria—avoidable, unnecessary, unfair—count as inequities.
 The question becomes which inequalities belong in this subset.